COSC3020/tail-recursion-cniemitalo/README.md

 (worst-case $\Theta$)?
 Add your answer, including your reasoning, to this markdown file.

 The non-tail recursive fibonacci function has a worst case asymptotic complexity of $\Theta(2^n)$, because every iteration adds two recursive calls, each running at most n times before it reaches the base case.
-The number of recursive calls would therefore double at every call, $2^n$.
+The number of recursive calls would therefore double at every call, at most n times, $2^n$.

 I believe the tail-recursive iteration would be different, because it only has one recursive call per iteration, which would run in linear time n before it reaches the base case and ends.
 Therefore the worst-case asymptotic complexity of the tail-recursive fibonacci sequence would be $\Theta(n)$.